 Following an internal audit of its infrastructure, Skills for Care was keen to see how it could maximise the value from its significant investment in VMware technologies.
-The charity currently uses VMware vSphere for data centre virtualisation plus VMware vCloud Air for its public cloud platform.
-It therefore, picked up the phone to Phoenix Software’s VMware specialist, who came to the charity to update them on the latest VMware innovations and to see if, and how, any of these could be applied to Skills for Care.
+The charity used VMware vSphere for data centre virtualisation, plus VMware vCloud Air for its public cloud platform.
+Phoenix Software’s VMware specialist updated the charity on the latest VMware innovations and explored if, and how, any of these could be applied to Skills for Care.

 With the DR service approaching the end of its three-year contract, Phoenix informed Skills for Care about VMware’s own disaster recovery solution, VMware vCloud Air Disaster Recovery, a recovery-as-a-service solution directly owned and operated by VMware.

 VMware’s solution could offer the same replicated service that Skills for Care already enjoyed but delivered via VMware’s highly-secure and SLA-supported cloud infrastructure.
 Most crucially of all to Skills for Care, VMware’s solution is priced on a pay-as-you-use model so the charity would be freed from its three-year contract commitment.
 The price was the icing on the cake for Skills for Care; since it was already invested in VMware vCloud the cost to add VMware Disaster Recovery was considerably lower than its existing solution.